 Following action by the ASUW on a bill or resolution, the original copy of the legislation shall be signed by the presiding officer of the Senate to attest to the action.

 This signed legislation shall be submitted to the ASUW President for their action.
-If this legislation is signed by the ASUW President, goes into effect without their signature, or their veto is overridden by the ASUW Senate, it shall be entered and kept in a volume of legislation of the ASUW by the Secretary.
+If this legislation is signed by the ASUW President, goes into effect without their signature, or their veto is overridden by the ASUW Senate, it shall be entered and kept in a volume of legislation of the ASUW by the ASUW Chief of Legislative Affairs.

 None of the above rules shall be construed as an abridgment of the right of any senator to move to postpone indefinitely or definitely until any future time.